m-and-m-lab/infinigen/docs/RunningOnARC.md

 singularity run --bind /scratch/bucherb_root/bucherb0/skwirskj/infinigen_outputs/:/infinigen/infinigen_outputs/ --nv infinigen_singularity.sif
 ```

-The first path in the `bind` needs to point to a folder that you have already created on ARC, and the secon one, `/infinigen/infinigen_outputs/`, needs to remain the same unless you change the [generate_apartments.sh](../generate_apartment.sh) script.
+The first path in the `bind` needs to point to a folder that you have already created on ARC, and the second one, `/infinigen/infinigen_outputs/`, needs to remain the same unless you change the [generate_apartments.sh](../generate_apartment.sh) script.

-Then, make a directory called `omniverse` inside of your outpus folder.
+Then, make a directory called `omniverse` inside of your outputs folder.
 ```bash
 cd infinigen_outputs
 mkdir omniverse